Document issued on: December 13, 2002

-We encourage you to take advantage of any recognized software standards and provide statements or declarations of conformity as described in FDA guidance, Use of Standards in Substantial Equivalence Determinations.
+We encourage you to take advantage of any recognized software standards and provide statements or declarations of conformity as described in FDA guidance, Appropriate Use of Voluntary Consensus Standards in Premarket Submissions for Medical Devices; Guidance for Industry and Food and Drug Administration Staff.
 Please visit the following website to search for the standards that have been recognized when a medical device contains software, http://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfStandards/search.cfm.
 We have created a supplemental data sheet for each software standard that we have recognized.
 The supplemental data sheet includes a table that indicates the documentation that should be included in a submission when a declaration of conformity is provided.

 If the device includes off-the-shelf software, you should provide the additional information as recommended in the Guidance for Industry, FDA Reviewers and Compliance on Off-the-Shelf Software Use in Medical Devices.

 7. Mechanical and Electrical Safety